AlexHurt/devops/app_python/readme.md

 - after all the process completes, type `docker run lab2`
 - you can see the result in the console from docker image: `curl http://localhost:5000`

+##### Tests

+This app contains several unit tests for checking reliability That tests are located in the server_test.py file

 ##### Contact
 [a.smolyakov@innopolis.university](mailto:a.smolyakov@innopolis.university)